 KITE Architects, in conjunction with Shawmut Design and Construction (SDC) as the design-builder, completed a major addition and technically demanding renovation of the relocated four-story historic Sharpe House to create a consolidated home for Brown University’s History Department.

-The addition connects the building with the historic Peter Green House in a design that responds to the historic context of the building while creating new campus places both exterior and interior.
+The addition connects the building with the historic Peter Green House in a design that responds to the historic context of the building while creating new campus places.

 Many of the key moves were driven by a need to provide access to all levels and spaces, and includes a new grade-level loggia “connector”, internal elevator and stair core, and a two-story bridge.